-The specification tables for three different systems (TPS-DIWS, JEDM, and PTW) were examined, to ensure system's specifications.
+The specification tables for three different systems (TPS-DIWS, JEDM, and PTW) were examined, to ensure "generalness" of the IVT method and to ensure that experimental results were not biased by only using one system's specifications.
 How did the systems effect the experimental results?
 Figures 5.0-8 through 5.0-10 present a graphical depiction of representative experimental results for system, discussed below.